NekoStream/NekoStream-Anime/README.md

-# NekoStream Anime
+# NekoStream

-This is a sample static site for the anime streaming platform NekoStream.
+Anime streaming UI using Hianime.to links.
+Simple HTML/CSS only.